 U.S. President Donald Trump isn’t the only one facing scrutiny amid allegations of obstruction of justice.
 His Brazilian counterpart, President Michel Temer, is facing an even graver crisis: Allegations against him on May 17 have quickly led to charges of obstruction of justice and impeachment requests.

-Without delving into too much detail about the charges themselves—or passing value judgments on Mr. Temer or his administration—here is what we believe investors should know:
+Without delving into too much detail about the charges themselves—or passing value judgements on Mr. Temer or his administration—here is what we believe investors should know:

 - In the short run, we expect more political turbulence and an economic toll as a result of delayed reforms, though we believe Brazil’s way forward is to follow its constitution and enforce the law.